-The “Road to Neuchatel 2019” – as only the Swiss team is qualified for their home World Floorball Championship in December 2019 in Neuchatel / Neuenburg, all other teams compete in late January and February 2019 for the spots in the tournament.
+The “Road to Neuchatel 2019” – as only the Swiss team is qualified for their home World Floorball Championships in December 2019 in Neuchatel / Neuenburg, all other teams compete in late January and February 2019 for the spots in the tournament.
 Here is a preview majorly focussing on the European Qualification: Flyctory.com will partially cover the matches in Trencin, Slovakia.

 The Road to Neuchatel – How to Qualify?